 If you or a loved one has suffered injury or death as the result of medical malpractice, we can provide you with quality legal guidance.
 Medical malpractice is a challenging area of law and the prosecution of medical malpractice cases, in general, should be handled by law firms such as ours, that have the skill, experience, and resources to properly investigate and, if the case is appropriately supported by qualified medical experts, to pursue the case.

 At the law firm of Cerussi & Gunn, P.C., we are very selective regarding the legal cases we accept and prosecute.
-Our lawyers carefully screen potential cases before deciding to file a lawsuit against a professional such as a physician, nurse, lawyer, pharmacist or other medical professional.
+Our lawyers carefully screen potential cases before deciding to file a lawsuit against a professional such as a physician, nurse, lawyer, pharmacist, or other medical professionals.
 The screening process includes:

 We only accept cases in which the harm to the patient resulted in serious personal injury, including birth injury, disability, or wrongful death.
 Our lawyers understand and place a priority on finding out why the medical event occurred and in helping to prevent other potential future acts of medical negligence.